-Any revaluation surplus is credited to the assets revaluation reserve included in the accumulated funds section of the Statement of Financial Position, except to the extent that it reverses a revaluation decrease of the same asset previously recognised in the income and expenditure account, in which case the increase is recognised in income statement.
+Any revaluation surplus is credited to the assets revaluation reserve included in the accumulated funds section of the Statement of Financial Position, except to the extent that it reverses a revaluation decrease of the same asset previously recognised in the income and expenditure account, in which case the increase is recognised in the income and expenditure account.
 A revaluation deficit is recognised in the income and expenditure account, except to the extent that it offsets an existing surplus on the same asset recognised in the asset revaluation reserve.